Cabinet Cures

 Press to Pixel

-Founded in 2001, Rick’s Printing is a trusted trade printer in Portland known for high-quality print work, quick turnaround times, and long-standing relationships built largely through word of mouth.
-As the industry evolved and new competitors emerged, the one area they needed to catch up was their online presence.
+Founded in 2001, Ricks Printing was a trusted trade printer in Portland.
+They built long-standing relationships largely through word of mouth.
+However, as the industry evolved and new competitors emerged, the one area they needed to catch up was their online presence.

-We partnered with their team to design and develop a sharp, modern website that reflects the precision and professionalism of their print work.
-The new site highlights their capabilities, streamlines the user experience, and reinforces the brand’s commitment to quality at every level.
+We partnered with their team to design and develop a sharp and modern website.
+The goal was to reflect the precision and professionalism of their print work.
+The new site highlighted their capabilities, streamlined the user experience, and reinforced the brand’s commitment to quality at every level.

 Rick's Printing Website - Graphicsbyte

-Rick’s Printing came to us with a barebones website and a clear request: keep it simple.
-They didn’t want to stray far from what was already familiar, just a smarter, sharper version of it.
-We proposed a streamlined, single-page scrolling website that delivers everything at a glance.
+The client came to us with a barebones website and a clear request to keep it simple.
+They didn’t want to stray far from what was already familiar to their clients.
+They just wanted a smarter and sharper version of it.

-The new layout puts their industrial printers front and center, featuring bold images, key machine stats, and a looping intro video that shows their equipment in action.
-It’s clean, direct, and built for speed, just like their print work.
+The new scrolling website layout put their industrial printers front and center.
+It featured bold images, key machine stats, and a looping intro video that showed their equipment in action.
+It was clean, direct, and built for speed just like their print work.

-To bring the story of Rick’s Printing to life, we conducted an on-site photoshoot at their Portland printshop.
+To bring the story of Ricks Printing to life, we conducted an on-site photoshoot at their Portland printshop off Mississippi Avenue.
 The goal was to capture the energy of the crew, the scale of the equipment, and the precision behind every print job.

-We photographed their team in action, highlighted the details of their printing presses, and documented the day-to-day hustle that defines their operation.
+We photographed their team in action and highlighted the details of their offset presses.
+We used post-processing tools like Adobe Photoshop to color grade the images, ensuring the industrial greys and vibrant inks popped on the screen.
+This documented the day-to-day hustle that defined their operation.

 Ricks Printing Portland - Photography by Graphicsbyte - Mark Sheldon Boehly